American University of Afghanistan: Programs

-AUAF in fall 2011 began its first graduate program, offering the master of business administration degree.
-This program builds on the success of the university's undergraduate business program, which is the most popular major among AUAF students.
+AUAF, in fall 2011, began its first graduate program, offering the master of business administration degree.
+The program built on the success of the university's undergraduate business program, which was the most popular major among AUAF students.
 A total of 29 students were admitted in the first MBA class.
-It is now offering students an opportunity to pursue an optional bi-annual concentration program in Finance or Management.
-The program comprises 14 credit courses that provide a comprehensive view of general business management.
-Classes are admitted on a cohort basis.
-Each cohort progresses through an established sequence of courses that first develop the concepts, tools, and techniques used in “best-practices” organizations.
-The MBA program begins each fall.
+The program had 14 credit courses, providing a view of general business management.
 The first cohort graduated in May 2013.
 On May 22, 2015, a total of 59 students graduated from MBA.
 Masters of Arts in Education program was launched at AUAF in March 2014.
 It was a collaborative effort with Afghan Ministry of Education Teacher Training Directorate, and with funding from the Afghanistan Reconstruction Trust Fund (ARTF) and the World Bank.
 On April 17, 2015, AUAF held the graduation ceremony for the inaugural cohort of students in this program.
 The program included 318 students (23% female), representing all of the country's 34 provinces.